xMedox/NeonEngine/README.md

 - Changed the shader extensions from fs to frag and from vs to vert
 - Improved the radius calculation for the models
 - Added the licenses of the libraries used
-- The glfw window variable is now private
+- The glfw window and the fps variables are now private
-- Meshes and textures are now getting cleaned up after closing the engine
+- Custom meshes and textures are now getting cleaned up after closing the engine

 ## Features needed for 1.0.0: